-This recipe for honey sesame roasted brussels sprouts turns a sometimes 'whatever' side dish into something your peeps will request!
-A flavorful, five-ingredient glaze coats these brussels sprouts, which are roasted until crisp and browned.
+This recipe for roasted sesame teriyaki Brussels sprouts turns a sometimes 'whatever' side dish into something your peeps will request!
+A flavorful, five-ingredient glaze coats these Brussels sprouts, which are roasted until crisp and browned.
 Top with plenty of sesame seeds.

 Maybe this sounds familiar.
 You're out at a restaurant when a waiter/waitress walks by with a tray and *sniff sniff* - I need whatever is causing that aroma in my life immediately.
 Then comes the task of trying to discreetly eye up the table (without being a creep) to Nancy Drew it and figure out what dish it is on the menu.

-We loved them so much, these honey sesame roasted brussels sprouts, inspired by the game-changing restaurant version, are quickly becoming our favorite side dish, no matter the cuisine.
+We loved them so much, these roasted sesame teriyaki Brussels sprouts, inspired by the game-changing restaurant version, are quickly becoming our favorite side dish, no matter the cuisine.

 - 1 lb brussels sprouts

-- Preheat oven to 400 degrees F. Remove any outside yellowish leaves from the brussels sprouts and cut off the bottom stem.
-Cut brussels sprouts in half and place in a bowl.
+- Preheat oven to 400°F. Remove any outside yellowish leaves from the Brussels sprouts and cut off the bottom stem.
+Cut Brussels sprouts in half and place in a bowl.

 - Add teriyaki sauce, soy sauce, honey, sesame oil, and sriracha to bowl and toss to coat the Brussels sprouts completely.

 - Line a rimmed baking sheet with aluminum foil and place Brussels sprouts on the sheet in a single layer.
 Bake for about 15 minutes, and then remove sheet from oven and flip Brussels sprouts over.
 Bake for an additional 12-15 minutes or so, or until the tops have now browned and become slightly crisp.